 Tips: perform this on a fast tempo and with intensity to build endurance, reduce fat, and burn calories.
 For visible abs, you need low body fat.

 A great ab circuit includes aerobic exercise, like mountain climbers with strength training, such as deadlifts or squats.
 Also no rotations while performing this exercise, keep your body straight and stable.

 Make it harder: To advance this move, place both hands on an exercise ball while you shuffle your feet.

 Want a flat stomach?
 This abdominal exercise will do the trick.
 It will also work your hip flexors.

-Step 1: Lie faceup on the floor or a yoga mat with your palms facing down next to your sides.
+- Lie face up on the floor or a yoga mat with your palms facing down next to your sides.
 Bend your knees and keep your heels on the floor.

 Make it easier: If you are having problems with this one, you can support your legs with a resistance band until you build up more ab strength.